 "The panel noted that there were a large number of programme learning outcomes and heard that the rationale for this was that each learning outcome was mapped more closely to the QQI award standards, but that that programme team agreed that these could be condensed to a fewer number."

-Level 9 Comment PG21863 relation to decisions relating to conditions and recommendations.
+Inconsistencies between reports was difficult to determine.
+An area where possible inconsistency can occur is in relation to decisions relating to conditions and recommendations.
 Similar issues arise and appear as conditions in one report and recommendations in another.
 Reports using the current template are comparable as similar templates are used by all validation panels.
 Improving the guidelines and training panel members, in particular chairpersons and secretaries, will improve the comparability of reports.